yls-hub/yls-hub.github.io/_posts/2025-12-04-AI-and-Drug-Discovery.md

 title: "AI and Drug Discovery"
 layout: post
 ---
 News about AI transforming drug discovery is everywhere.
-Headlines paint a picture of novel molecules emerging from labs at unprecedented speed, pharmaceutical giants investing billions within a few years instead of decades, and patients—once at the mercy of fatal diseases—placing hope in the power of AI.
+Headlines paint a picture of novel molecules emerging from labs at unprecedented speed, pharmaceutical giants harvesting billions within a few years instead of decades, and patients—once at the mercy of fatal diseases—placing hope in the power of AI.

 From what I’ve observed, most applications focus on large-scale data screening and analysis, generating new chemical structures, and modeling drug profiles such as toxicity or binding affinity.
 But I wanted a more concrete example—and that’s when **AlphaFold** came up.